ACCESS-NRI/access-nri-intake-catalog/docs/management/building.rst

                         Home directory that contains the data referenced by the input experiment YAMLfiles.
 Typically only required for testing.
 Defaults to None.
   --catalog_file CATALOG_FILE
                         The name of the intake-dataframe-catalog.
-Defaults to 'metacatalog.csv' --version VERSION     The version of the catalog to build/add to.
+Defaults to 'metacatalog.parquet' --version VERSION     The version of the catalog to build/add to.
 Defaults to the current date.
   --no_update           Set this if you don't want to update the access_nri_intake.data (e.g. if
                         running a test)